Together-Java/ModernJava/src/exceptions_ii/checked_exceptions.md

 These are _generally_[^thisrule] used when you expect calling code to be able to do something intelligent to recover if the exception is thrown.

 [^thisrule]: This rule is merely a suggestion and people's definitions of "something intelligent" and "recover" vary wildly.
-Expect some things to throw checked exceptions and others to not and just know that you need are forced check for the checked ones.
+Expect some things to throw checked exceptions and others to not and just know that you need to check for the checked ones.